Susie Bright: Career

 Bright co-edited with Jill Posener and published a portfolio of lesbian erotic photography titled Nothing but the Girl, with 30 interviews with the photographers.
 It won the Firecracker Award and the Lambda Literary Award in 1997.

 Bright founded the first women's erotica book-series Herotica and edited the first three volumes.
 She started the national bestselling The Best American Erotica series in 1993.

 From 1992 to 1994, she was the contributing editor and columnist for San Francisco Review of Books.

 Bright was the first female member of the X-Rated Critics Organization in 1986 and was voted into the XRCO Hall of Fame, 5th Estate, in 2005.

 Known as the "Pauline Kael of Porn", she wrote feminist reviews of erotic films for Penthouse Forum from 1986 to 1989.
-She was the first mainstream journalist who covered the adult industry trade— and the first scholar to teach the aesthetics and politics of erotic film imagery, starting in 1986 at Cal Arts Valencia, and then in the early nineties at the University of California.
+She was the first mainstream journalist who covered the adult industry trade— and the first scholar to teach the aesthetics and politics of erotic film imagery, starting in 1986 at Cal Arts Valencia, and then in the early 1990s at the University of California.
 Her film-reviews of mainstream movies are widely published, and her comments on gay film history are featured in the documentary film The Celluloid Closet.
 As well, she was featured in Maya Gallus's 1997 documentary film Erotica: A Journey Into Female Sexuality.

 Bright produced, co-wrote and starred in two plays, Girls Gone Bad and Knife, Paper, Scissors.
-She worked as a screenwriter and film consultant on several films: Erotique, Monika Treut's Die Jungfrauenmaschine (aka Virgin Machine) film in 1988 as "Susie Sexper," The Celluloid Closet, The Criterion Collection's edition of Luis Buñuel’s Belle de Jour, and the Wachowskis' film, Bound (in which she also had a cameo appearance).
+She worked as a screenwriter and film consultant on several films: Erotique, Monika Treut's Die Jungfrauenmaschine (aka Virgin Machine) film in 1988 as "Susie Sexper",The Celluloid Closet, The Criterion Collection's edition of Luis Buñuel’s Belle de Jour, and the Wachowskis' film, Bound (in which she also had a cameo appearance).
 She also appeared as "Susie Bright, the feminist sex writer" in an episode of the HBO series Six Feet Under.